Searching for Gita, the Little Pearl: Part 2

 Gita rubbed the sleep out of her eyes and sat up.
 "I am.
 Who are you?"

 "I am Sasha.
 I was walking through these woods and saw you.
 I thought you might be sick or hurt.
-Are you sure you are okay?
+Are you sure you are all right?
 What is your name?"

-"I am Gita, and yes, I am okay.
+"I am Gita, and yes, I am well.
 I ran away from Rufin.
 I will no longer be calling him Father."

 "Why?
 Did he hurt you?"
 He sat down next to her.